top of page

 What Theory of Mind Feels Like When It’s Working

-When theory of mind is online, interactions tend to feel more spacious.
+When theory of mind is engaged, interactions tend to feel more spacious.
 There is room to pause before interpreting.
 Ambiguity feels tolerable.
 Questions remain alive.

 Internally, this may sound like: